videmsky/markdown-cv/index.md

   * • Participated in scoping and refinement of professional services statements of work
   * • Served as technical expert in discovery & scoping calls
   * • Crafted CI/CD sandbox scenarios for various languages and frameworks to aid training efforts
-  * • Provisioned infrastructural assets using IAC tooling for enterprise & SMB customers, in both AWS & bare metal environments, and in HA and/or DR configurations
+  * • Provisioned infrastructural assets using IAC tooling for enterprise & SMB customers, in both AWS, GCP, & bare metal environments, and in HA and/or DR configurations
   * • Performed large scale migrations from legacy SCMs to Git
   * • Interviewed engineering and management candidates
   * • Guest speaker for company webinars in CI/CD topics